 I predict that the time is coming, perhaps soon, when our elites will suppress the American flag and wave all the more insistently the rainbow substitute.

 There was a time, even a couple of years ago, this prophecy would have seemed unhinged.
-But here we are in Canada, with many municipalities choosing to forego Canada – or, more properly, Dominion – Day, in light of the discovery of the unmarked residential school graves.
+But here we are in Canada, with many municipalities choosing to forego Canada – or, more properly, Dominion – Day.

 As I wrote recently, there are many things for which to be sorrowful in this Dominion, but all in perspective, proportion, and, as Saint Thomas would put it, for the right object, in the right way, and for the right purpose.
 Injustices were certainly done, and the death of children is always tragic.
 But how much penance and reparation are requisite, and who’s to say?
 Justin Trudeau?
 We should remember that the residential schools ran all the way through the reign of his own father, and it was his own government’s policies the Church was instantiating, and often mitigating.